AndreasArvidsson/WinDSP/README.md

 * Butterworth is available in orders: 1 through 8
 * Linkwitz-Riley is available in orders: 2, 4 and 8
 * Bessel is available in orders: 2 through 8
 * For all subtypes except cutsom a single optional Q-offset can be given.
 This is an offset of the existing Q-values to tweak basic crossovers.
+Default value: 0
 * Subtype custom requires Q values array.
 One Q-value per 2nd order filter.
 Give Q as -1 to get a 1st order filter.
 ```json
 {